Wanted Dead or Alive : Epistemic logic for impure simplicial complexes: Further research

 \section{Further research}

-\paragraph*{Completeness of S5$^\top$.} We intend to prove the completeness of the axiomatization {\bf S5}$^\top$.
-This promises to be a lengthy technical exercise but not necessarily complex.
+\paragraph*{Completeness of S5$^\top$.} The completeness of an extension of the axiomatization {\bf S5}$^\top$ is shown in \cite{rojo:2023}.
+It involves the construction of a canonical simplicial model for the three-valued semantics.

-\paragraph*{Bisimulation.} Results for bisimulation between impure complexes (generalizing such notions between pure complexes presented in \cite{ledent:2019,hvdetal.simpl:2021,goubaultetal_postdali:2021}), and analogously between local epistemic models, contained errors in the conference version \cite{Ditmarsch21} and were therefore removed from this extended version.
+\paragraph*{Bisimulation.} Bisimulation between pure complexes is presented in \cite{ledent:2019,hvdetal.simpl:2022,goubaultetal_postdali:2021}.
+(Bisimulation between certain non-chromatic complexes is also presented in \cite{loretietal:2023}.)
+A generalization of this notion of bisimulation to one between impure complexes (and analogously between local epistemic models) is proposed in \cite{Ditmarsch21}.
+Unfortunately it is faulty and it has therefore been removed from this extended version.
 It may be of interest that we sketch some issues there.
 Consider the two simplicial models below.